Preparing for this census

-In the example, you can see that Max has an Arbor error flagged as Language Missing.
+In the example, you can see this staff member has an Arbor error flagged as NI number missing.

-As you can click Arbor errors, click on the box beside the student’s name and a slide over will appear where you can enter the information.
+As you can click Arbor errors, click on the box beside their name and a slide over will appear where you can enter the information.
 Then click the green button and move on to the next error.

 Further details you need to fill in on the census